Student Rights, Responsibilities and Judicial Procedures

 - Attorneys representing parties to the hearing.

-- Student must notify the college at least two days in advance of the hearing if they are bringing counsel and provide the name of the attorney or firm.
+- Student must notify the dean of students/dean of continuing education at least two days in advance of the hearing if they are bringing counsel and must provide the name of the attorney or firm.
+Failure to notify the dean regarding legal counsel could result in the hearing being continued until such time that the College can have its legal counsel present.

 - Witnesses who shall: